 Symptoms may include:

 Most gluteal strains can be diagnosed with a physical exam.
-Your doctor may want images of the area if severe damage is suspected.
-Images may be taken with MRI.
+Images may be needed if severe damage is suspected.
+Images may be taken with MRI scan.

 Muscle strains are graded according to their severity: